Both perfusion and aspiration ports on same side of chamber

 An agar bridge well for reference electrodes is provided, as is an aspiration well.
 The aspiration well is equipped with a stainless steel aspiration tube together with a clamp.
 The clamp insures that the adjustable suction tube will not move once the height is set by the user.

 The floor of these chambers can be formed from either a 22 mm square coverslip or from a 22 mm x 40 mm rectangular coverslip.
-Each chamber requires a platform (P-1, PH-1, or PM-1) and a stage adapter to complete the assembly for mounting on a microscope.
+Each chamber requires a platform (PM-1, PH-1, P-1) and a Series 20 stage adapter to complete the assembly for mounting on a microscope.

 Each chamber is supplied with a package of #1 thickness glass coverslips (CS-22/40, 22x40 mm, 50/pkg) and 10 ft of PE-160 tubing.